Murders of Gene and Eugene Thomas: Privy Council

 In July 2008, Barlow's lawyer, Greg King, took the case to the Privy Council, who ruled to hear his appeal against conviction.
+This appeal centred on FBI expert Charles Peters' testimony.
+Peters evidence was based on lead content tests which were used to match crime scene bullets with those in a box belonging to Barlow.
+However, by 2005, the FBI had stopped using this technique after it was found to produce a high rate of false matches of bullets.
+Barlow's lawyer, Greg King, told the Privy council that the FBI were no longer using this test and have notified the authorities of the problem in 300 cases in which this type of evidence had been used.

-This appeal centered on FBI expert Charles Peters' testimony.
-King argued that Peters' evidence was flawed and that his position as an FBI agent may have overly impressed the jury and influenced the weight they gave his testimony.
-An affidavit by Dr. Rick Randich, a metallurgist, gave the opinion that on the basis of the analysis undertaken by Peters, it was not possible to determine who manufactured the crime scene bullets.
-However, Randich agreed that lead fragments found at the crime scene were consistent with Geco ammunition.
-The Privy Council concluded that although Peters' evidence may have misled the jury, the circumstantial evidence against Barlow was "overwhelming".
-Barlow's appeal was subsequently dismissed.
+King also pointed out that this 'evidence' from the FBI was not presented at the first two trials in which the juries were unable to reach verdicts.
+King argued that Peters' evidence was flawed and that his position as an FBI agent may have overly impressed the jury and influenced the weight they gave his testimony at the third trial.
+An affidavit by Dr. Rick Randich, a metallurgist, also gave the opinion that, although the lead composition of the crime scene bullets was consistent with the Geco ammunition recovered from the landfill, it was impossible to say for certain if they were actually Geco bullets, as Peters had done.

+The Privy Council concluded that the FBI evidence was "unscientific and untenable", but said the circumstantial evidence against Barlow was "overwhelming".
+His appeal was dismissed.